MARTIMM/raku-mongodb-driver/README.md

   * journal - corresponds to journal in the class definition.
   * wtimeoutMS - corresponds to wtimeoutMS in the class definition.
 * Take tests from 610 into Control.pm6 for replicaset initialization.
+* For authentication I need to make other classes first like Unicode::Stringprep::* and Authen::* from perl 5 libs.

 ## CHANGELOG